ADORATION OF THE

 MOST BLESSED SACRAMENT (WEEKLY)

 When He returned, He found them asleep.
 He said to Peter, "Simon, are you asleep?
 Could you not keep watch for one hour?"
 Mark 14:37

 Come and spend the most peaceful hour (or part of an hour) of your week with Jesus.
 Each Friday after the 9:00 am Mass the Blessed Sacrament is exposed upon the altar in the Lower Church.
-The recitation of the Chaplet of Divine Mercy will take place at 3:00 pm, followed by reposition.
+The recitation of the Chaplet of Divine Mercy will take place at 3:00 pm, concluding at 5:00 pm with evening prayer, Benediction and Repose of the Blessed Sacrament..
 Please join us.
 We are committed to having at least two persons present at all times of Adoration.
 There is a sign-in book in the Gathering Room near the entrance to the Mary Chapel.
 If you can commit just one hour or more, please call Ursula Koslowski at 781-729-6170 or email firstname.lastname@example.org.

 MONTHLY HOLY HOUR WITH ADORATION

 Come make a Holy Hour the fourth Thursday of each month in the Lower Church.
 Come for one minute, five minutes, ten minutes, or the entire hour.
 It's a change for busy people and families to be surrounded by God's love, God's peace, and God's goodness in the Sacrament of the Eucharist.
 Come be replenished.

 What is Eucharistic Adoration?

 "Just as you can not be exposed to the sun without receiving it's rays, neither can you come to Jesus exposed in the Blessed Sacrament without receiving the divine rays of His grace, His love, His peace." -- Reflection on writing of Pope Paul VI